NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 ---
 layout: post
-title: "Celebrating A Decade of Sharing Brain Maps!"
+title: "A Decade of Openly Sharing Brain Maps!"
 categories: updates
 ---

-by Alejandro de la Vega, Julio Peraza, Kendra Oudyk, Ross Blair
+by Alejandro de la Vega

+*Special thanks to Julio Peraza, Kendra Oudyk and Ross Blair for data retrieval and analysis for this post.*

 **TLDR: We need your help!
 We want to learn about why people use NeuroVault and how we can improve it to incentivize uploading, data re-use and keep up with changes in the field.
 [Please take a few minutes to tell what it should look like](https://tally.so/forms/wLP2Oj)!**